-Do you secretly dream of being a writer?
+Do you secretly dream of becoming a successful writer?

 I did, for several years.
 But it wasn’t a dream I shared with anyone.
 I didn’t want to be laughed at or lectured for pursuing something that only paid pennies – and that’s if you’re lucky.

 It was nothing but a fantasy.
 A dream job I didn’t think I could ever chase.

 I was totally and completely wrong!
 Turns out it’s pretty easy to become a paid, professional writer.
 I’ll get to that in a minute.

 - Boston.com reports that writing is one of the 20 dream jobs.

 - And The Telegraph says it’s one of the top 10 dream jobs.

 - About.com counts writer as a Top 15 Kid’s Dream Job.